KingTechnician/MyJournal/README.md

  * Improvements to the CSS to make it look more appealing and vision-friendly.

- * Utilization of authenticated:
+ * Email authentication:

-    * authenticated is planned to be used for an email authentication.
+    * MyJournal is planned to include an email authentication.
 While there is already prepared code for using this through the JavaMail API:

       1. It is done through a Yahoo email, which can have its computation limits and would not be a long-term solution, if this were to be used by even hundreds of users.
       2. The current code, due to it being a patchwork status, does not securely store the credentials for this email.
 It would be better to create some form of secure email server, then connect it directly to the app.